tmtsoftware/esw-vbds/README.md

-  --host <host name>       The VBDS HTTP server host name (default: 127.0.0.1) -p, --port <number>      The VBDS HTTP server port number (default: 80) --create <stream name>   Creates a new VBDS stream with the given name --delete <stream name>   Deletes the VBDS stream with the given name -l, --list               List the available streams --subscribe <stream name>
+  --host <host name>       The VBDS HTTP server host name (default: 127.0.0.1) -p, --port <number>      The VBDS HTTP server port number (default: 80) --create <stream name>   Creates a new VBDS stream with the given name --contentType <content-type>
+                           Specifies the content type of the files in the stream --delete <stream name>   Deletes the VBDS stream with the given name -l, --list               List the available streams --subscribe <stream name>